 For the cantaloupe juice:

-To make the simple syrup, combine water and sugar in a saucepan and bring to a boil over medium-high heat.
-Reduce heat to low and simmer until sugar dissolves, about 3-4 minutes.
+- To make the simple syrup, combine the water and sugar in a small saucepan and bring to a boil over medium-high heat.
+Reduce the heat to low and simmer until sugar dissolves, about 3-4 minutes.
 Cool completely.
 This can be made a day or two in advance and stored in the refrigerator.

-Place the melon seeds and pulp into a sieve set over a bowl.
+- Scoop the melon seeds and pulp into a sieve set over a bowl.
 Run about a cup of cold water though the seeds, pressing with the back of a spoon to extract any juice.
-Using a melon scraper, shred the cantaloupe into long strips into the bowl, along with any juice.
-Put melon strips and juice into a pitcher with lots of ice, and flavor to taste with your simple syrup.
-As you adjust the flavor, you can always add water if it is too sweet.
-Serve cold.